Kelvin Smith, PhD

 How Can We Help You?

-My goal on this platform is to create an environment that fosters openness, trust, and transparency with my “Scholars” in Autism Academic Tutoring.
+My goal on this platform is to create an environment that fosters openness, trust, and transparency with students in Academic Coaching.
 My passion for teaching is real because I enjoy making the complex simple and seeing the lightbulbs go off in the heads of students.
 I’ve had the pleasure of teaching the past three years at Georgia Tech.
 My Tech to Teaching experience was great.
 I learned how to manage a classroom, write a syllabus, and incorporate active learning techniques.
 I am gifted in imparting knowledge.
 My teaching assistant experience and lecturing opportunities will always be memorable.

 My anxiety issues from Asperger’s Syndrome is nonexistent when I teach because I am in my element and I’m confident in the material I present.
-I must admit I felt exposed transitioning from being a “consumer” of knowledge to a “creator” of knowledge in the Chemical and Biomolecular Engineering Ph.D.
-Program.
-With great advisors, I found my niche and I’m currently a Ph.D.
-Candidate on track to graduate May 2022.
+I must admit I felt exposed transitioning from being a “consumer” of knowledge to a “creator” of knowledge in the Chemical and Biomolecular Engineering PhD Program.
+With great advisors, I found my niche and passed my thesis defense in June 2022, and will graduate in December 2022.

 Through my gift of teaching, my mission is to produce the following results: